ABOUT PLYWOOD

 Panel & Plywood

-Each veneer sheet is laid on top of each other with the grain of each alternating sheet running in opposition direction and bonded with glue into a plywood sheet.
-This method of construction creates a very strong and versatile man-made timber material which is less susceptible to expansion and shrinkage.
+Plywood is a product made up of numerous thin strips of wood, known as veneers.
+These veneer sheets are layered on top of each other, with the grain of each alternating sheet running in opposing directions.
+They are then bonded with glue to form a plywood sheet.
+This construction method creates a very strong and versatile man-made timber material that is less susceptible to expansion and shrinkage.

-The majority of plywood is made from an odd number of layers, called plies (typically 3, 5 or 7), with an equal number of plies on each side of the center ply.
+The majority of plywood is made from an odd number of layers, called plies, typically 3, 5, or 7, with an equal number of plies on each side of the center ply.

 General Information

-Plywood is available in various lengths, widths and thicknesses.
-Standard dimensions for length are 1800mm, 2400mm and 2700mm.
-Width is generally 1200mm.
-Sizing can be imperial (2440mm) or metric (2400mm).
+Plywood is available in various lengths, widths, and thicknesses.
+Standard dimensions for length are typically 1800mm, 2400mm, and 2700mm, while the width is generally 1200mm.
+Sizing can be in either imperial (e.g., 2440mm) or metric (e.g., 2400mm) measurements.

-When specifying plywood the following information should be supplied:
+When specifying plywood, the following information should be supplied:

 • Dimensions